PaulT95/EchoWave_cmd/README.md

 - “Run” —> it will just Run

-- “Play + filename ” —> it will play the selected filename
+- “Play (+ filename) ” —> it will play the selected filename or the one that is opened

 - “Close” —> it will close the EchoWave instances